caclm10/seah-bimbingan/README.md

 - Capture the advisor's name, guidance topics, date, and additional notes.
 - Access the application offline after installation.
 - Data is stored locally, ensuring privacy and easy access.
+- Mobile-Focused Experience: "Seah Bimbingan" is designed with a primary focus on mobile users, offering a seamless and user-friendly mobile experience.
+While the application is accessible on desktop devices, you may find that it provides an optimal experience when used on mobile devices.

 ## Usage